for Nancy Berg, 1985

 “Yes, it sounds like something a fifteen year old girl would write in a spiral notebook

 then wait fifteen years to slip into conversation.”

 The man came closer and brought his face near to hers

-noticing for the first time the cold sore on her mouth that she covered with makeup.
+noticing for the first time the cold sore on her mouth she covered with makeup.

-“Look at the cancer.” she said and turned her eyes away
+“Look at the cancer.” she said and turned her face away

-looking down to the hand woven Persian rug she sat on.
+looking down to the hand woven Persian rug she sat upon.

 All the intelligence and skill gone into its making were now in her face.